RACE DEBRIEF

 Located just a mile from downtown Las Vegas, the historic and quirky Arts District is a vivid and eclectic collection of galleries, museums, theatres, vintage shops, microbreweries, small eateries and vibrant street art.
 Distinctly less crowded than Fremont Street and the Strip, it’s the perfect place for some respite from the crowds and an opportunity to meet some wonderful local creatives and experience a less frenetic side of the city.

-There really is no doubt that Las Vegas is a destination like no other and an experience that needs to be seen to be believed.
+There really is no doubt that Las Vegas is a destination like no other and an experience that needs to be had to be fully understood.
 Whether you fancy yourself as a high-roller in one of the many casinos, want to be entertained by a dazzling show, or simply to enjoy the all-encompassing, 24-hour party vibe and some of the best culinary establishments in the world, Las Vegas is definitely the place to be.

 (Original Caption) Las Vegas, Nevada: A Wedding Chapel.
 (Photo by �� Steve Starr/CORBIS/Corbis via